 I met with a CCI representative to discuss this new ammunition.
 He pointed out that this round’s light 21-gr. bullet, which is about half the weight of typical lead hunting and target rounds, provides optimal performance at distances of 50 yards or less from rifle and carbine length barrels.
 As the bullets travel beyond 50 yards they start to shed energy rapidly due to their lightweight.
 Despite their reduced range, this load does have its advantages.

 Within its optimum range, the round is quite fast and will have a devastating effect on small game.
 The bullets fracture when striking hard targets, like rocks and steel plates, to greatly reduce chances of ricochets.
-The cartridge's primer compound is lead free like the bullet, so this round can be used in those jurisdictions and shooting facilities that restrict the use of leaded ammunition.
+It should be noted that although the bullets are completely lead free, the cartridge's primer compound, like all .22 ammunition, does contain lead.
+Be sure to wash up carefully after a shooting session with this round just like you would with any other rimfire load..

 As with any brand new load, the first questions that come to mind with the CCI Copper revolve around reliability.
 The number of .22 rimfires in American sportsman’s hands is vast and exceptionally diverse when it comes to barrel length and action type.
 Because of this diversity, the folks at CCI willingly acknowledged that the CCI Copper is not going to be a perfect fit for every gun out there.
 Much like the popular 5.56 NATO/.223 Rem. cartridges of AR-15 fame, the CCI Copper relies on bullet velocity for performance.
 Therefore, the longer the barrel, the better performance you can expect.
 Those guns with manually operated actions, including break-action, bolt-action, and lever-actions, will cycle this load without any issues.